 Identifying the correct material to use for the sutures proved to be the most challenging part, as was working in a sterile environment.

-“I had to learn the correct technique to put on a glove.
-I've never learned that before, ”Taylor said.
+"I had to learn the correct technique for putting on a glove.
+I had never learned that before," said Taylor.

 The most important (but sad) victory

 Taylor also scored another major win.

 This month saw her project included in the Junior Sciences and Humanities Symposium, a competition sponsored by the Army, Navy and Air Force: the only black student.